About the Organization of Canadian Nuclear Industries

 OCNI, The Organization of Canadian Nuclear Industries (formerly, The Organization of CANDU Industries) was incorporated in 1979 by several privately owned Canadian manufacturers and engineering consultants.
 Its purpose was to promote companies in the Canadian private sector engaged in the supply of goods and services for CANDU and LWR nuclear power plants in domestic and export markets.
 In doing so, it provided a focal point for industrial collaboration on matters that are of vital importance to its members.

 Organization of Canadian Nuclear Industries (OCNI) is an association of more than 200 leading Canadian suppliers to the nuclear industry in Canada and the international marketplace.
-OCNI member companies employ more than 12,000 highly skilled and specialized people in Canada who manufacture major equipment and components and provide engineering services and support for CANDU and other nuclear power plants in Canada and around the world.
+OCNI member companies employ more than 15,000 highly skilled and specialized people in Canada who manufacture major equipment and components and provide engineering services and support for CANDU and SMR technology for nuclear power plants in Canada and around the world.
 OCNI companies also work on medical and other safe applications of nuclear technology.
 OCNI is the leading voice of the Canadian nuclear supply chain and actively promotes the production of safe, clean and reliable nuclear base load electricity as a key part of a balanced electricity generation portfolio in Ontario, Canada’s largest province.
 OCNI also encourages and supports member companies in taking their unique capabilities and high standards of quality and customer value to offshore nuclear markets through partnerships with local suppliers, power plant designers, nuclear utilities and government agencies.